ashthespy/Atom-LaTeX/README.md

 ## How To
 ### <a name="root_file"></a>Set LaTeX root file
 LaTeX root file is essential to Atom-LaTeX.
 Building, preview, autocompletion, and more features rely on its proper configuration.
-You can select to manually set the file, or let Atom-LaTeX automatically find it given proper project structures:
+You can select to manually set the file by clicking the `home` icon on the control bar, or let Atom-LaTeX automatically find it given proper project structures:

 1. Create a `.latexcfg` file at the root directory of your project.
 The file should contain a json object with `root` key set to the root file.
 An example:
    ```